 I tailor an approach for revision and exams for each individual.
 I often prepare a comprehensive revision timetable for my pupils to follow while they are here and up until the final exam.
 This structure can make such a difference as they then use their time wisely.
 They can adjust it is a particular subject needs more work.

 I have a dedicated teaching room with all of my resources.
 I have an extensive library of books and regularly lend these to my pupils.
 I have many stimulating games to develop their logical reasoning and their manual dexterity.
 They learn to approach problems in a different way.
-I find all the Thinkfun games particularly inspiring and the children love them.
+I find all the Thinkfun and Smart games particularly inspiring and the children love them.

 I work with their sitting position.
 Many slump over their work, so I have special stools that encourage great posture.
 I have an iMac so that the pupils can look directly at the screen instead of down towards a laptop or tablet.